-A friend of mine and I travelled from Arica, Chile to Quito in Ecuador in a Mitsubishi Pajero in June 2008.
-The trip was supposed to be only 2-3 weeks but it turned into nearly a month filled with a lot of adventure.
-During the trip someone broke into the car, we both had food poisoning and I’ve seen wildlife that I never expected to see.
-In Ecuador I saw poisonous snakes, hummingbirds and various butterflies and plant species for the first time in my life.
+The entire trip was supposed to take only 2-3 weeks but it turned into nearly a month – filled with a lot of adventure!
+During the trip someone broke into the car, my friend and I both had food poisoning and I’ve seen wildlife that I never expected to encounter.
+In Ecuador I saw poisonous snakes, hummingbirds and various butterflies and various plant species for the first time in my life.
 Peru was also an eye opener seeing the wide gap between the rich and poor.

-We left at the end of June on our two-week road trip which turned into nearly a month!
+We left at the end of June on our month-long journey.
 Pancho’s itinerary was as follows:

 - Visit plantations near Arequipa and stay with one of his friends for the night in Camana